Introduction to XBRL: Understanding the Basics

 How XBRL Works?

-The essence of an XBRL report lies in the digital “tagging” of each piece of information, enabling its identification by computer programs, thus facilitating smooth extraction and analysis by users globally.
+The working of an XBRL report lies in the digital “tagging” of each piece of information, enabling its identification by computer programs, thus facilitating smooth extraction and analysis by users globally.
 Incorporating multilingual labels for each data point is straightforward, supporting automatic language transition for software users and aiding in overcoming linguistic obstacles.
 Additionally, the XBRL standard integrates features for data verification, contributing to the enhancement of report accuracy and reliability.

 These tags act like barcodes for each piece of data, providing context such as what the number represents (e.g., revenue, assets), the period it covers, the currency used, and more.
 These tags follow a standardized framework, allowing different systems to understand and process the information consistently.
 The key components of this framework include: